 The following is the District's 10-year CEAP as required by RCW 19.280.
-The CEAP is intended to identify the specific actions to be taken by a utility for implementing sections 3 through 5 of CETA at the lowest reasonable cost while meeting an acceptable resource adequacy standard.
+The CEAP is intended to identify the specific long-term resource planning actions to be taken by a utility for implementing sections 3 through 5 of CETA at the lowest reasonable cost while meeting an acceptable resource adequacy standard.
 Additional information on CETA is provided in the Regulatory and State Statutory Requirements section.